Documentary photographer & filmmaker | Birmingham UK

 I am self taught in both photography and filmmaking having first picked up a camera to document the fieldwork stage of my PhD back in 2011.
 My doctoral research (ESRC CEELBAS) was concerned with the dialogue and decision making processes, past and present, surrounding the construction of a nuclear power plant in Pomerania, northern Poland.
 Through a ‘Photo a Day’ project I documented the anti-nuclear protests I attended, visits to the abandoned construction site at Żarnowiec and the surrounding villages, and my everyday life as a PhD student in Gdańsk and Birmingham.

-What I intended to be a one year photography project turned into a daily habit which is now eight years strong.
-I left academia after completing my PhD in December 2014, though I remain interested in similar research themes including the decision making processes surrounding controversial energy developments, participatory decision making and the role of visual images and storytelling in shaping opinions and dialogue.
+What I intended to be a one year photography project turned into a daily habit which is now ten years strong.
+I left academia after completing my PhD in December 2014, though I remain interested in similar research themes including the role of visual images and storytelling in shaping opinions and dialogue.